RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Esth.md

 <sup>7</sup> In the first month, which is the month Nisan, in the twelfth year of King Ahasuerus, they cast Pur, that is, the lot, before Haman from day to day, and from month to month, and chose the twelfth month, which is the month Adar.
 <sup>8</sup> Haman said to King Ahasuerus, “There is a certain people scattered abroad and dispersed among the peoples in all the provinces of your kingdom, and their laws are different from other people’s.
 They don’t keep the king’s laws.
 Therefore it is not for the king’s profit to allow them to remain.
-<sup>9</sup> <sup>a</sup>of silver into the hands of those who are in charge of the king’s business, to bring it into the king’s treasuries.”
+<sup>9</sup> If it pleases the king, let it be written that they be destroyed; and I will pay ten thousand talents<sup>a</sup> of silver into the hands of those who are in charge of the king’s business, to bring it into the king’s treasuries.”

 <sup>10</sup> The king took his ring from his hand, and gave it to Haman the son of Hammedatha the Agagite, the Jews’ enemy.
 <sup>11</sup> The king said to Haman, “The silver is given to you, the people also, to do with them as it seems good to you.”